 The base support bracket stabilizes the joiner when mortising on the face of a narrow board as shown to the right.
 The base support bracket mounts to the underside of the joiner with two thumbscrews.
-Before tightening the thumbscrews, check to make sure the face of the support bracket is flush with the face of the joiner.
+Stand the joiner upright on a flat surface when installing the bracket to ensure it is flush with the front of the joiner.